Reflections on the artist and his madness.

 And there it was: "Crows in the Wheatfields."

 The psycho-critics have had a field day with this one.
-Flashback to his going after fellow painter Gauguin with a razor, and how he ended up instead deliberately slicing off a piece of his own ear.
+Flashback to his going after fellow painter Gauguin with a razor, and how he ended up instead deliberately slicing nearly his entire ear.

 In May of 1889 he entered the asylum at Saint Remy de Provence.
 "As for me, my health is good," he wrote his brother Theo, "and as for my brain, that will be, let us hope, a matter of time and patience."